 Beers With(out) Beards has since grown into an annual multi-day festival, supporting female-owned breweries and brewmasters across the United States and is one of many beer-centric events presented by Hop Culture.

-2020 was bound to be a banner year for the festival with their 3rd annual celebration in New York, dozens of breweries booked to attend, and plans to expand to the West Coast.
-Then, COVID-19 forced the cancelation of all in-person events.
+2020 was bound to be a banner year for the festival with their 3rd annual celebration in New York, dozens of breweries booked to attend, and plans to expand to the West Coast before they were forced to cancel all in-person events.
 Like most within the industry, Grace and the Hop Culture team pivoted, creating Beards With(out) Beards 2020 Craft Beer Virtual Festival, an online-only model series.

 The virtual format opened up Beers With(out) Beards to a national and global audience, allowing Grace and her team to introduce new programming like brewer-guided tastings, cooking classes, beer sensory workshops, and a roundtable discussion on women's leadership in the beer industry.